Yelp/elastalert/chart/elastalert2/README.md

 ## Uninstalling the Chart

-To uninstall/delete the Elastalert 2 deployment:
+To uninstall/delete the ElastAlert 2 deployment:

 ```console
 helm delete elastalert2 --purge